Performances & Entertainment

 The youngest daughter in her family, the beautiful Tita (Lumi Cavazos) is forbidden to marry her true love, Pedro (Marco Leonardi).
 Since tradition dictates that Tita must care for her mother, Pedro weds her older sister, Rosaura (Yareli Arizmendi), though he still loves Tita.
 The situation creates much tension in the family, and Tita's powerful emotions begin to surface in fantastical ways through her cooking.
 As the years pass, unusual circumstances test the enduring love of Pedro and Tita.

 Copeland Lecture Hall

 Gerald Charles Dickens, great-great-grandson of the author Charles Dickens, returns by popular demand after his sold-out performances at Winterthur of A Christmas Carol.
 His fascination with the life and works of Charles Dickens led him to write and direct further one-man shows.
 This performance features two, one-hour shows—A Child’s Journey with Dickens and Mr. Dickens Is Coming!.
 There is one intermission and a meet and greet follows the performance. $10 per Member. $15 per nonmember. $8 for children 12 and under.
-To purchase tickets, please call 800.448.3883.
+To purchase tickets, please call 800.448.3883 or order online.